-If the employee was cross-selling 20 products a month with a goal of 50 and increased her sales to 40 the following month, most managers would ignore the increase or meet with the employee again to say, "Hey, that's still not good enough.
+If an employee was cross-selling twenty products a month with a goal of fifty and increased her sales to forty the following month, most managers would ignore the increase or meet with the employee again to say, "Hey, that's still not good enough.
 What's going on here?"